code-aayush/c-language/CONDITIONAL INSTRUCTIONS/README.md

-# Chapter 1: Variables, Constants & Keywords
+# Chapter 2: Conditional Instructions

 ## Questions:
 1. Write a program to determine whether a student has passed or failed.
 To pass, a